-- 4. The Applicants own, operate, and franchise retail dispensaries in Canada selling premium cannabis products and accessories directly to consumers under the corporate banner "Tokyo Smoke" as well as maintain an online platform for direct-to-consumer cannabis sales and deliveries ("Tokyo Smoke" or the "Business"). - 5.
-Tokyo Smoke was one of the first chain retailers formed following the legalization of cannabis in Ontario in 2018.
-Conceived as an experiential retail concept, the Tokyo Smoke brand was predicated on appealing to non-legacy cannabis customers with award-winning design in desirable locations.
+- 4. The Applicants own, operate, and franchise retail dispensaries in Canada selling premium cannabis products and accessories directly to consumers under the corporate banner "Tokyo Smoke" as well as maintain an online platform for direct-to-consumer cannabis sales and deliveries (the "Business"). - Tokyo Smoke was one of the first chain retailers formed following the legalization of cannabis in Ontario in 2018.
+Conceived as an experiential retail concept, the Tokyo Smoke brand was predicated on appealing to non-legacy cannabis customers with award-winning design in desirable locations. - 6.
+Since their inception, the Applicants have significantly expanded their operations and have become a leading cannabis retailer with a nationally recognized portfolio of banners and branding.
+At the time of filing for protection under the CCAA, the Applicants had 61 operating corporate Tokyo Smoke retail locations and 29 franchised Tokyo Smoke retail locations across Canada.
+The majority of the retail stores are located in Ontario, with remaining locations in Saskatchewan, Manitoba, and Newfoundland and Labrador. - 7.
+The Applicants began experiencing financial difficulties due to various factors, including changes in the licensing regime which devalued cannabis retail licenses and saturated the market, challenges in the cannabis retail space as a result of the lack of product differentiation and downward price pressure, burdensome real property lease terms at underperforming retail stores, and increased operating costs due to the broader economic environment.

-- 6. Since its inception, the Applicants have expanded their operations drastically and have become a leading cannabis retailer with a nationally recognized portfolio of banners and branding.
-The Applicants have 61 operating corporate retail locations and 29 franchised retail locations across Canada.
-The majority of the retail stores are located in Ontario, with other locations in Saskatchewan, Manitoba, and Newfoundland and Labrador. - 7.
-The Applicants began facing financial difficulties resulting from a combination of factors including an expansion in the number of Ontario cannabis retail licenses, burdensome lease terms at underperforming retail stores, the highly-regulated nature of the industry, and the COVID-19 pandemic and associated inflationary economic environment. - 8.
-The confluence of these factors caused the Applicants to face a severe liquidity crisis and the Applicants were unable to meet their obligations as they became due.
-Accordingly, on August 28, 2024, the Applicants sought and obtained relief under the CCAA pursuant to the order of Justice Cavanagh dated August 28, 2024 (the "Initial Order"), which was amended and restated in the ARIO dated September 6, 2024. - 9.
-Pursuant to the ARIO, the Court, among other things: - (a) appointed Alvarez and Marsal Canada Inc. as monitor of the Applicants (in such capacity, the "Monitor"); - (b) granted a stay of proceedings up to and including December 6, 2024 (the "Stay Period"); - (c) approved the debtor in possession term sheet dated August 27, 2024 ("DIP Term Sheet"), pursuant to which the Applicants are authorized to borrow up to \$8 million plus interest and fees from TS Investments;
+- 8. As a result of the Applicants' liquidity constraints, on August 28, 2024, the Applicants sought and obtained an initial order (the "Initial Order") under the CCAA from the Ontario Superior Court of Justice (Commercial List) (the "Court").
+At the comeback hearing, on September 6, 2024, the Applicants sought and obtained the Amended and Restated Initial Order ("ARIO"). - 9.
+Pursuant to the ARIO, the Court, among other things: - (a) appointed A&M as Monitor of the Applicants; - (b) granted a stay of proceedings in favour of the Applicants up to and includingDecember 6, 2024 (the "Stay Period"); - extended the stay of proceedings to certain of the Applicants' affiliates (the "Non-Applicant Entities"); - (d) approved the debtor in possession term sheet dated August 27, 2024 ("DIP Term Sheet"), pursuant to which the Applicants are authorized to borrow up to \$8 million plus interest and fees from TS Investments; - (e) approved a key employee retention plan (the "KERP"); and - (f) granted certain super-priority charges over all of the Applicants' assets, properties and undertakings (the "Property"), namely: - (i) an administration charge in the amount of \$850,000 ("AdministrationCharge");